airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 #### components

-*Array*.
+*Object*.
 A collection of components (dimensions and attributes) used in the message.
 Example:

-    "components": [
+    "components": {
-      {
+      "FREQ": {
         "id": "FREQ",
         "name": "Frequency",
         "values": [